CUBRID/cubrid-manual/en/install.rst

 	| * Linux family 32/64 Bit(Linux kernel 2.4 및 glibc 2.3.4 or higher) |                  |                     | is required)                         |
 	+---------------------------------------------------------------------+------------------+---------------------+--------------------------------------+

-	(\*): 처음 설치 시 약 500MB의 디스크 공간이 필요하며, 하나의 DB를 기본 옵션으로 생성할 경우 약 1.5GB의 디스크 공간이 필요하다.
+	(\*): Requires a 500 MB of free disk space on the initial installation; requires approximately 1.5 GB of free disk space with a database creating with default options.

 Beginning with 2008 R4.0, CUBRID Manager Client is not automatically installed when installing the CUBRID package.
 For this reason, if you require CUBRID Manager you must install it separately.
-The CUBRID can be downloaded from the http://ftp.cubrid.org.
+The CUBRID can be downloaded from http://ftp.cubrid.org.

-Including CUBRID Query Browser, a variety of drivers such as PHP, ODBC, OLE, and DB can also be downloaded from the http://ftp.cubrid.org.
+Including CUBRID Query Browser, a variety of drivers such as PHP, ODBC, OLE, and DB can also be downloaded from http://ftp.cubrid.org.

 For more information on the CUBRID engine, tools, and drivers, see http://www.cubrid.org.